• Bookies

 This hypothetical MLB betting market is for entertainment purposes only and does not reflect any market that may be available on betting sites and betting apps.

 There aren’t many teams out there that wouldn’t have “add No. 1 starter” on their off-season goals.
 The question is, how much can one afford?
 Yamamoto won’t come cheap.
-The belief among MLB insiders is he’ll be offered as much as $300 million in a long term contract.
+The belief among MLB insiders is he’ll be offered as much as $300 million, and could get 10 years, something that no pitcher has ever received.

 The New York Mets have made it clear they want Yamamoto.
 They found great success with fellow Japanese pitcher Kodai Senga, who went 12-7 with a 2.98 ERA in his rookie 2023 season.
 Yamamoto is considered even better.
 The Mets have funds if they choose to spend them, and their success with Senga is presumably a nice recruiting tool.